Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 Should I avoid political conversations?

-If discussions consistently increase your social stress and anxiety, it’s okay to set limits.
-Boundaries protect your mental health.
+If conversations consistently increase your stress or anxiety, it’s okay to set limits or step away.

-If stress is impacting sleep, work, relationships, or your overall sense of wellbeing, therapy can provide tools and relief.
+If stress is impacting your sleep, relationships, or daily functioning, therapy can provide support and practical tools.

 Therapy for Political Stress and Anxiety in Michigan

-If you’re looking for support in Michigan, therapy can provide a structured, confidential space to process political stress and reduce social stress and anxiety.
+If you’re looking for support, therapy can provide a structured, confidential space to process what you’re experiencing.

 A Gentle Reminder